-The Strategic Committee shall be composed of at least six (6) members appointed by the Board of Directors from among the voting and non-voting Directors.
-The Board of Directors ensures that no situation arises in which a member of the Company's Strategy Committee is also an executive corporate officer of a company that has one of SCOR's executive corporate officers on its own strategic committee.
+The strategic committee shall be composed of at least six (6) members appointed by the board of directors from among the voting and non-voting directors.
+The board of directors ensures that no situation arises in which a member of the Company's strategy committee is also an executive corporate officer of a company that has one of SCOR's executive corporate officers on its own strategic committee.

-The term of Committee members coincides in principle with their term as voting or non-voting Director.
-Nevertheless, the Board may, if it sees fit, terminate a voting or non-voting Director's appointment to one or more Committees on which he serves before the end of his term as voting or non-voting Director.
+The term of committee members coincides in principle with their term as voting or non-voting director.
+Nevertheless, the board may, if it sees fit, terminate a voting or non-voting director's appointment to one or more committees on which he serves before the end of his term as voting or non-voting director.

-The Chairman and CEO of the Company is chairman of the Strategic Committee.
-The chairman of the Committee shall choose a Secretary from among its members or may choose to be assisted by a salaried employee of the Company.
+The chairman and CEO of the Company is chairman of the strategic committee.
+The chairman of the committee shall choose a secretary from among its members or may choose to be assisted by a salaried employee of the Company.

-The Strategic Committee meets as often as it deems necessary and at least two (2) times a year.
-Members are invited to meetings by the Chairman of the Committee or at the request of at least two (2) of its members.
+The strategic committee meets as often as it deems necessary and at least two (2) times a year.
+Members are invited to meetings by the chairman of the committee or at the request of at least two (2) of its members.
+Members of the committee may also be consulted in writing.